Estimated reading time: 7 minutes

 - About 45 blanched whole almonds ( I added in some extras)

-- In a mixing bowl or stand mixer add butter and icing sugar then mix until blended.
+- Add butter and icing sugar in a mixing bowl or stand mixer, then mix until blended.

 - Add in the two extracts and mix

-- Add in the large egg then mix for 1 minute until blended
+- Add in the lgiantegg then mix for 1 minute until blended

-- Slowly add in flour, salt, and baking powder mix until it is all blended
+- Slowly add in flour, salt, and baking powder and mix until it is all blended

 - Roll the dough into a snake-like figure that is nice and even

-- Cut the first finger about 1.5 inches in length and use this as your cutting guide for the rest.
+- Cut the first finger about 1.5 inches long and use this as your guide for the rest.

-- Make sure you roll them thinner or they will turn out chubby like some of mine did.
-They do grow in the oven.
+- Make sure you roll them thinner, or they will turn out chubby like some of mine.
+They do grow in theoven.

 - Place on a greased baking sheet or like I did on parchment paper.

-- Bake for 7-10 minutes but I check at the 7-minute mark.
-If the cookie is brown underneath, pull them out.
-Don’t wait for the colour on top of the cookie will be too hard.
+- Bake for 7-10 minutes, but I check at the 7-minute mark.
+If the cookie is brown underneath, pull it out.
+Don’t wait for the color on top of the cookie to be too hard.

-- With your decorator gel, remove the almond, squeeze some into the nail bed then replace the almond.
+- With your decorator gel, remove the almond, squeeze some into the nail bed, and then replace the almond.

-- Baking Tip: Cook for 7 minutes then check the bottom.
-If the bottom has browned pull them and move them to a rack to cool.
+- Baking Tip: Cook for 7 minutes, then check the bottom.
+If the bottom has browned, move them to a rack to cool.

-- If you over-cook these cookies they will get too hard.
+- If you over-bake these cookies, they will get too complicated.
 They may not look done on the top, but they are.

 Ding Dong the Witch is Dead!